 Origin: The dried root of the perennial herb valerian.

 Claims: Treats insomnia and eases pain; has antispasmodic and sedative effects.

 What we know: Valerian works as a mild sedative and sleep agent, but it takes two to three weeks to see effect.
-No known effects on muscle or joint pain and arthritis.
+No known effects for valerian for arthritis, including muscle or joint pain.

 Studies: A randomized, placebo-controlled trial of 184 adults showed two tablets per night for 28 nights produced significant improvements in sleep and quality of life.